 Sun Zi, or Sun Tzu, was a prominent military general during the Spring and Autumn Period (770-476 BC) who is always regarded as one of the greatest military strategists in China and even the World.
 Sun Zi wrote the famous war strategy book “The Art of War“, which show people his military philosophy in only 13 chapters with 5,000 words.
 Today, many political leaders and entrepreneurs in the world use “The Art of War” as a guide for strategy and leadership.

 2. Wu Qi 吴起

-Wu Qi was a Chinese military leader and politician in the Warring States period.
-He was good at leading an army.
-He had served in the states of Lu and Wei.
-In the state of Wei he commanded many great battles.
-Later, after he was estranged from his lord, Wu Qi went to the State of Chu where he was appointed Prime Minister by King Dao of Chu.
-His reforms made Chu a strong state at that time.
-The reforms he instituted enraged the old nobility in Chu, and he was killed following the death of King Dao of Chu.
-His military work, “Wu Qi Art of War” was included in the collection “Seven Military Classics.”
-He and Sun Wu are often mentioned equally as China’s greatest military strategists.
+Wu Qi, a military leader in the Warring States period (475-221 BC), was master of leading an army.
+When serving in the state of Wei he conducted many great battles.
+Later, after being estranged by his lord, Wu Qi went to the State of Chu and acted as the Prime Minister.
+He carried out lots of reforms which turned Chu into a strong state.
+He was killed after the death of King Dao of Chu by old nobility as his reforms were against nobles’ interests.
+He left a valuable military work named “Wu Qi Art of War.”
+He and Sun Wu were often praised as two China’s greatest military strategists.

 3. Li Jing 李靖

 Li Jing (AD 571-649) was an outstanding military general during the early Tang Dynasty.
 He participated in the battles of reunifying the country and resolving border issues.
 Li Jing composed a number of books on the art of war, such as Li Jing Liu Jun Jing.
 However, most of his books have been lost.
 His only remaining books is called “Questions and Replies between Tang Taizong and Li Weigong,” which is dialogue discussing matters of military strategy between him and the Emeror Taizhong.